-Capital expenditures in 2009 relating to our interest in the Bakken Shale in the Williston Basin are expected to be approximately \$2.5 million, which we believe will be partially offset from our share of production from the field.
+Capital expenditures in 2009 relating to our interest in the Bakken Shale in the Williston Basin are now expected to be approximately \$750,000, down from the \$2.5 million we anticipated prior to the sale of a portion of our Bakken properties.

-Our total capital expenditures for 2009 are currently estimated to be \$22 million.
-This is down significantly from \$95 million in 2008 due to the current commodity pricing and cost environment.
-In response to the challenging economic conditions, we have for now reduced our 2009 drilling and other capital activities to a minimum and released all rigs in Southern Louisiana and the Permian and intend to participate selectively in wells in the Bakken.
-In addition, through our cost reduction initiative, we have already received indications of 30% in cost reductions and we are targeting an additional 10% to 20% reduction.
+Our total capital expenditures for 2009 are currently estimated to be in the range of \$35.0 to \$38.0 million.
+This is down significantly from \$95.0 million in 2008 due to the current commodity pricing and cost environment.
+In response to the challenging economic conditions, we reduced our planned 2009 drilling and other capital activities to a minimum.
+In addition, through our cost reduction initiatives, AFE costs have been reduced by 35% to 40% from costs quoted in 2008.
 We intend to monitor pricing and cost developments and make adjustments to our capital expenditure program as warranted.

-We believe that our cash on hand, cash flow from operations and availability under our credit facility, if any, will be sufficient to meet our normal recurring operating needs, debt service obligations, and our WCBB, Hackberry, Bakken, Permian Basin and Grizzly capital requirements for the next twelve months.
+We believe that our cash on hand, cash flow from operations and availability under our credit facility, if any, will be sufficient to meet our normal recurring operating needs and our WCBB, Hackberry, Bakken, Permian Basin and Grizzly capital requirements for the next twelve months.
 In the event we elect to further expand or accelerate our drilling programs, pursue acquisitions or accelerate our Canadian oil sands project, we may be required to obtain additional funds which we may do so through traditional borrowings, offerings of debt or equity securities or other means, including the sale of assets.
 Needed capital may not be available to us on acceptable terms or at all.
 If we are unable to obtain funds when needed or on acceptable terms, we may be required to delay or curtail implementation of our business plan or not be able to complete acquisitions that may be favorable to us.